How to get your bitcoin off exchanges

 It’s easy to fall into the trap of leaving bitcoin on exchanges, especially if you make regular bitcoin purchases, and even seasoned bitcoiners can use a reminder from time to time.
 As you continue learning about bitcoin, make regular withdrawals a part of your overall strategy.

-Our weekly Casa Security Briefing helps you stay current on security threats, privacy tips, and the wide world of digital sovereignty.
+Our weekly Casa Security Briefing helps you stay current on crypto security threats, privacy tips, and the wide world of digital autonomy.
 Sign up below.